IBM-Bluemix-Docs/certificate-manager/rellinks.md

 # Related links

-You can use the following related links to learn more about and interact with {{site.data.keyword.cloudcerts_short}}.
+You can use the following related links to learn more about and interact with {{site.data.keyword.cloudcerts_long}}.
 {:shortdesc}

 ## Blogs